Despite what you may think, couples therapy (like individual therapy) is not reserved for people with extreme or uncommon problems.

 Therefore, couples therapy can be beneficial to absolutely anyone who wants to have a more cooperative, fulfilling partnership with their loved one.
 I like to say, “Don’t wait until it is broken to fix it.”

-Goals of Couples Counseling
+What Are the Goals of Couples Counseling?

 Couples therapy doesn’t always require weekly visits and intensive psychotherapy where we dig into your childhood or highlight your skeletons in front of your significant other.
 You are in charge of the process and that process has simple goals:

-- help you discover how to have a healthier relationship
+- Help you discover how to have a healthier relationship

-- help you better understand your partner
+- Help you better understand your partner

-- help you accept your partner
+- Help you accept your partner

-- teach you how to support each other
+- Teach you how to support each other

-- explain how to ask for support from each other
+- Explain how to ask for support from each other

-- learn to share your lives productively and happily
+- Learn to share your lives productively and happily

-- help you learn to parent together
+- Help you learn to parent together

-- and the list goes on and on….
+- And the list goes on and on….

 There are many little steps along the way, but the main goal is that we want you both to be happy together!